-We are a very friendly team of 4 Osteopaths, a Sports Massage Therapist and part-time Receptionists.
+We are a very friendly team of 4 Osteopaths, a Sports Massage Therapist and Practice Manager.

 All of our Osteopaths have undertaken a 4-year degree programme and continue to embark on regular developmental training in order to maintain clinical and professional excellence.
 All practitioners are registered with the governing bodies within their field either The General Osteopathic Council or The Institute of Osteopathy

 Graduated from British School of Osteopathy in 1993

 The practice was first established by Sue Morrison in 1983 in Springfield Road and Jonathan started working in there in 1995 and then took over the practice in 1998, moving into new premises in Moreton Hall in 2005 and has been running it ever since!

 Jonathan was a Clinic tutor from 2003 – 2005 for the European School of Osteopathy, which involved a pediatric and adult clinic and regular lecturing in anatomy and pediatrics both as an under grad and post grad in UK and Europe.